 Mandingalbay Ancient Indigenous Tours

 Take a journey across the Trinity Inlet and through the mangroves to a lesser known part of Cairns for an authentic experience with a timeless culture.
 Here, on Mandingalbay Yindinji land, be welcomed to country with a cleansing smoking ceremony followed by a guided walk with Indigenous Rangers discovering the bush supermarket and pharmacy.
 The 3 Hour Guided Eco Cultural Tour explores ancient rainforest, coastal and estuarine landscapes and the animals that call these habitats home.
 For something different, large groups are able to participate in a Deadly Dinner or overnight stays.

-The tiny town of Burketown, population approximately 300, punches above its weight with Indigenous owned and ran Yagurli Tours.
+The tiny town of Burketown, population approximately 300, punches above its weight with Indigenous-owned and ran Yagurli Tours.
 Spend a night under the brilliant Milkyway on Australia’s largest aggregate of saltpans with Gangalidda-Garawa Traditional Owners on the Yaliya’s Stories (Stargazing) tour.
 Take a peek through a telescope while learning the traditional stories of the local Indigenous people and the roles the night sky played in their lives.
 During the day test your luck at catching a barramundi on the Malara Fishing Charter or join the Marrija 4WD Cultural Tour around Burketown finishing with a feast of bush tucker and fish cooked on the coals.